hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 To satisfy this client, the server MUST send a single certificate chain with compatible algorithms and include a single signature in `CertificateVerify`.

-## Example 2: Dual-Compatible, Classic Primary, PQ Optional
+## Example 2: Dual-Compatible, Traditional Primary, PQ Optional

 Client supports both traditional and PQ authentication.
 It allows the server to send either a traditional chain alone or both chains.